colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 Use of one eye just for a short period of time?
 There are times where a temporary impairment comes into play more than likely, just as with other forms of accessibility issues (broken hand, wrist in a cast, eye patch, etc.).

 Maybe Dad is looking online for a gift for his kids?
 Maybe the user under 50 has an impairment?
 You don't know this, so we can't assume.
 We do not know our users.
-We do not know who the users are (unless you have done extensive user research, which we shold be doing) and of whom will be using the sites we build or the apps we create.
+We do not know who the users are (unless you have done extensive user research, which we should be doing) and of whom will be using the sites we build or the apps we create.

 There's no possible way anyone will interview every single user of the product.
 So assuming we know who the user is, is not something we should be doing.
 So do not assume that you know all your users or customers.

 We as designers and developers should know at the very least, the basics of this.
-That ther are people out there with certain visual impairments that make it difficult for them to see certain colors and that we need to make our work more adjusted to them.
+That there are people out there with certain visual impairments that make it difficult for them to see certain colors and that we need to make our work more adjusted to them.

 Sure, we have certain color palettes we like, but is the end result of our work we do for us as designers and developers?
 Or is it for the end user?
 The people that will view the work we do as we move on to other projects and maybe take a look at what we have done once in a great while?